tcarisland/articles/howto/web3fleekud/README.md

 For this project, I have bought myself a web3 domain by the name of [colorfonts.nft](colorfonts.nft) and so naturally, I'll name the new project Colorfonts.

+Take note that keeping the README.md checked will create a README.md file that will have to be deleted before we create our Next.JS project.

 https://user-images.githubusercontent.com/11506194/222984483-80479cbf-c68d-4b57-973c-9ecfe928cf64.mov

+## Step 2: Next.JS

+Now clone your repository and cd in to create a Next.JS application.
+In my case the commands were:

+>gh repo clone tcarisland/colorfonts
+>cd colorfonts
+>rm README.md # Only necessary if you've created a README.md in the previous step
+>npx create-next-app .

+You can then start your application by first installing dependencies and running the project.

+>npm i
+>npm run dev

+If you open it up in localhost:3000 you'll see a demo application.